arjunKarnwal27/CNL/README.md

 Alternatively, you could automatically include the macro when you launch Fiji by copy and pasting the code into the (bottom of the) StartupMacros.ijm file found in the macros folder

-The current file icon is a red #5.
+The current file icon is a red 'A5'.
 The icon must be clicked (darker background than all the other icons) in order to be active.

+# OvalEXAMPLE
+Some sample code given by FIJI (I did not develop it, but can answer questions about it if needed) - it simply creates a circle with radius "radius" centered at the current cursor position.
+Implementation is identical to the 'Auto500Line.ijm' implementation, outlined below.

 Questions/Modifications requested?
 Message me on discord: lion27